nbinwal/API-Driven-Assignment/README.md

 # CCZG506: API-Driven Cloud Native ML Pipeline

-## 1. Project Overview

 This project implements a cloud-based data science / machine learning application using the Titanic dataset.
-It satisfies the assignment requirements by providing: a data pipeline for ingestion, preprocessing, EDA, and monitoring; a machine learning pipeline for model training and evaluation; and an API layer to retrieve application details.
-The assignment requires the data workflow to run every 3 minutes, the ML pipeline to use two algorithms with a 70/30 split, and the model monitoring section to log at least four metrics.
+It satisfies the assignment requirements by providing a data pipeline for ingestion, preprocessing, EDA, and monitoring; a machine learning pipeline for model training and evaluation; and an API layer to retrieve application details.
+The assignment requires the data workflow to run every 3 minutes, the ML pipeline to train two algorithms using a 70/30 split, and the model monitoring section to log at least four metrics.

-## 2. Business Problem
+## 1. Business Problem

-The business objective is to predict whether a Titanic passenger survived based on passenger features such as class, sex, age, family structure, fare, and embarkation port.
-This is a classification problem and is suitable for comparing multiple supervised learning models.
+Predict whether a Titanic passenger survived based on passenger attributes such as class, sex, age, fare, family size, and embarkation port.

-## 3. Dataset Details

-The dataset used is the Titanic dataset with 891 rows and 12 columns.
-The most important columns for modeling are `Survived`, `Pclass`, `Sex`, `Age`, `SibSp`, `Parch`, `Fare`, and `Embarked`.
-The dataset contains missing values mainly in `Cabin`, `Age`, and `Embarked`, so the preprocessing step must handle these carefully.

-## 4. Tech Stack
+## 2. Tech Stack

 * **Orchestration / DataOps**: Prefect Cloud
 * **Experiment Tracking / MLOps**: MLflow